MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_images.md

 Most of these images have a Windows Server Core and a Nano Server version.
 To get a specific version just add the tag ":windowsservercore" or ":nanoserver".
 The "latest" tag will return the Windows Server Core version by default, unless there is only a Nano Server version available.

-> The images that start with "nano-" have a dependency on the Nano Server Base OS Image.

 ```none
 docker search *